gaslight/posts/posts/2013-06-27-why-i-picked-angular.md

 share things between controllers in your app.
 In my case it was a collection of Post models and a collection of Author models.
 That was my data and every controller in my app needed access to it.
 You hear a lot about dependency injection.
-Services is where that comes into play in Angular.
+Services is where that comes into play.
 When you define a controller you also define what services it's going to need, and pass those in.

 Documentation is really good in Angular.
 In fact I'm sitting here reading it and